gecko0307/minicrypto/README.md

 ## Why another crypto library?

-Most existing libraries are bloated with legacy algorithms that should not be used for building new stuff.
+Most existing libraries are bloated with legacy crypto primitives that should not be used for building new stuff.
 Trying to support every existing standard makes them over-engineered and confuses users.
 Minicrypto provides only a minimal set of modern algorithms.
 It is not a binding nor a wrapper around system cryptography, and has no dependencies, which makes usage easy and straightforward.
 Also Minicrypto is the only known `@nogc` and betterC-compliant crypto library for D. Manual memory management is preferable in real-time applications and a strict requirement for system development.

 ## Features